cogmetrics/psychometrics-wiki/docs/resources.md

 |F (Dogshit)|123test|N/A|N/A|N/A|
 ||Arealme|N/A|N/A|N/A|

-# Professional Tests (Psychologist Administration)
+## Professional Tests

+Keep in mind these tests are almost exclusively reserved for administration by a licensed psychologist.

 |**Test**|**g-Loading**|
 |:-|:-|
 |SBV|0.96|